jsicheng/jsicheng.github.io/index.md

 author_profile: true
 ---

 Hello!
-My name is Sicheng Jia and I am currently a second year MS student in Computer Science at UCLA.
+My name is Sicheng Jia and I am currently a Software Engineer at Amazon AWS.

 I enjoy cooking, working out, and playing volleyball.
 I am also part of the UCLA ACA Lion Dance team!